mlcommons/ck/ck2/docs/concept.md

 Now you can share your automation for a given artifact type in your private repository with your colleagues or in your public repository with the whole world.

-Others can pull your repository via *cm pull repo ...* and immediatelly reuse common automations and artifacts in the existing or new projects!
+Others can pull your repository via *cm pull repo ...* and start reusing the common automations and artifacts in their own projects.

 Furthermore, everyone can now extend existing automation actions or contribute the new ones instead of reinventing the wheel!